felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 ---

-**IMPORTANT NOTE:** If you wish to connect a store of the Just Eat Takeaway chain outside Ireland or the United Kingdom, you should use [Just Eat Takeaway Bridge](/apps/just-eat-takeaway/) instead.
+**IMPORTANT NOTE:** If you wish to connect a store of the Just Eat Takeaway.com chain outside the United Kingdom, Ireland or Canada, you should use [Just Eat Takeaway Bridge](/apps/just-eat-takeaway/) instead.

+It is possible to connect other food delivery and ordering websites operated by Just Eat Takeaway.com in other European markets through the HubRise Just Eat Flyt Bridge if the Just Eat Flyt team validates it.
+Integration features might however differ from market to market.
+For more information, contact HubRise at [support@hubrise.com](mailto:support@hubrise.com).

 ---